mbeardwell/prj-final-submission/README.md

 ## Introduction

 This tool is designed to be built and run on Armel Debian on an ARMv7(-a) CPU.
-It requires the 'librunt' and 'keystone' GitHub repositories as well as other dependencies listed in "dependencies.txt" which can be installed from Debian's repositories using the 'apt' tool.
+It requires the 'librunt' and 'keystone' git repositories as well as other dependencies.

 ## Installation